agriculture-vlab/agriculture-vlab/docs/design/processing/index.md

 ### Data

-The data that the Thematic Workflow Engine is handling is:
+The data that the Thematic Workflow Engine is handling are:

 -   Parameters of the execution (including information about the products and the actual product files that are used in the execution),